EduardoZepeda/coffee-bytes-hugo/content/posts/software-architecture/swiss-tables/index.en.md

 **1. Blazing Fast Lookups:** The combination of the metadata filter and SIMD makes *find()* and *contains()* operations significantly faster than in most traditional maps.
 It's not a small margin; we're talking multiples in many benchmarks.

 **2. Super Efficient Memory Use:** Swiss Tables are typically implemented as "flat" structures.
 This means they store keys and values directly in the array, not as separate allocated nodes.
 This greatly improves cache locality—the data you need is probably already in the CPU's fast cache(You should know the drill: L1, L2, L3 caches)—and it avoids the memory overhead of pointers used in chained implementations.
+This makes them superior to other hashmaps implementations in terms of memory usage.

 **3. Smarter Resizing:** The metadata array makes the internal control logic much smarter.
 The map can make better decisions about when to rehash and how to distribute elements, keeping performance more consistent as the load factor increases.

 ## Ok but, what about Swiss tables disadvantages

 However, it's not all sunshine and rainbows, of course, everyhing in tech is trade-off.
 The separate metadata array does consume extra memory (about 1/16th to 1/8th of the main array), which is usually a great trade-off because memory is one of the cheapest resources.

-And the implementation is complex—thankfully, but that doesn't involve you, because you're going to use it the same way you have always used it.
+Also the implementation is complex—thankfully, but that doesn't involve you, because you're going to use it the same way you have always used it.